shreya299/order-fulfillment-ba-casestudy/README.md

 # Order Fulfillment Process Improvement
 ## Business Analyst Case Study (Simulated)

+## Project Snapshot

+**Role:** Business Analyst (case study simulation)
+**Domain:** Retail Chain with Online Orders
+**Problem:** Delayed order processing and inventory mismatches
+**Outcome:** Defined KPIs to measure performance and provided actionable recommendations to reduce delays and improve operational visibility
 ---

 ## Overview
-This project is a **simulated Business Analyst case study** created to demonstrate how I approach analyzing operational business problems, defining KPIs, and supporting decision-making in a retail order fulfillment context.
+This is a simulated Business Analyst case study designed to demonstrate end-to-end problem framing, KPI definition, analysis, and actionable recommendation from a business perspective.

-The scenario reflects common challenges faced by retail organizations with online ordering capabilities, including delayed order processing, inventory mismatches, and reactive issue handling.
+The scenario focuses on operational inefficiencies in a retail organization with online ordering, specifically delayed order processing and inventory mismatches.

 > **Note:** This is a fictional case study created for portfolio and learning purposes.
 It does not represent a real organization or proprietary data.